GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Supplementary Experiments

 \textbf{Overall Comparison.} \ As shown in Figure~\ref{fig:tdgg_details}, we report the destination selection score ($S_\text{sel}$), edge generation score ($S_\text{edge}$), and overall TDGG performance ($S_\text{TDGG}$) across multiple models on three datasets.
 Compared to its base model Qwen3-8B, Graphia achieves substantial improvements in edge generation through reinforcement learning on social graph data, while yielding more modest gains in destination selection.
 This suggests that generating semantically coherent edges is more readily optimized via reward-guided training than accurately predicting high-level node destinations.

 When comparing all models, the ranking in $S_\text{sel}$ is approximately: Graphia, Qwen3-32B, Llama-3.1-70B-Instruct, DeepSeek-R1-Distill-Qwen-32B, Qwen3-8B, and Qwen3-8B-SFT.
 Larger-parameter models generally outperform smaller ones, indicating that destination selection benefits from increased model capacity and world knowledge.
 In contrast, the ranking for $S_\text{edge}$ follows a different pattern: Graphia, Qwen3-8B-SFT, Qwen3-8B, Graphia-seq, Llama-3.1-70B-Instruct, DeepSeek-R1-Distill-Qwen-32B, and Qwen3-32B.
 Notably, fine-tuned smaller models outperform even the largest LLMs, and Graphia significantly surpasses all baselines.
-This highlights the effectiveness of RL-based alignment with structural feedback in improving edge content quality—beyond what scale or supervised fine-tuning alone can achieve.
+This highlights the effectiveness of RL-based alignment with structural feedback in improving edge content quality beyond what scale or supervised fine-tuning alone can achieve.

 These results indicate that while edge generation can be effectively enhanced through targeted reinforcement learning, destination selection remains a more challenging task that demands deeper reasoning over long-term human behavior.
 This finding aligns with recent observations in PersonaEval~\cite{zhou2025personaeval}.